xnat-ville/Upload_OHIF_ROI/README.md

 $ python3 -m pip install python-magic-bin
 ```

-For MacOS installation will require `libmagic` or `file` depending on
+For MacOS, installation will require `libmagic` or `file` depending on
 your package manager
 ```zsh
 # For homebrew